andreigi/oliodigest/_posts/2022-12-21-What-is-Crypto-in-store-for-2023.md

   teaser: /posts-images/2023.jpg
 ---

-2022 it has been a tumultuous year for cryptocurrencies.
+2022 has been a tumultuous year for cryptocurrencies.
 Uproar amidst the increasing Flashbots dominance in relaying Ethereum blocks.
 NFTs/Gaming vertical attracted the most funding this year.
 Emergence of application-focused chains.
 Number of employment in the digital asset industry has jumped over 351% since 2019.
 Arbitrum, Optimism, and dYdX largely dominate the overall landscape for Ethereum-based scaling solutions.